2026-mpp-30538/final-project-micah-jonathan/README.md

 ```

 ## Streamlit Dashboard
-**Please Note** that dashboard may need time to wake up, be patient on first load.
+**Please note** that dashboard may need time to wake up, be patient on first load.

 ## Data Sources